Fassadengruen

 Facade Greening as a Decorative Element

 In the second half of the 19th century, buildings were decorated with greenery when the emperor or king came to a town or village.
 This was based on the old practice of not throwing anything away and using everything at hand, including the cuttings from evergreen plants (ivy, boxwood, holly).
 The shoots were braided into garlands and attached to the facades, as the leathery, waxy leaves lasted a long time.
 But, after so many new climbing plants were becoming available, attempts were made in many places to replace these green garlands with permanent greenery on wires for plants to climb.
+From England came the fashion for lush greenings primarily for ornamental value, both for country and town houses.
+Roses and clematis have become indispensable ever since!
 From time to time, treillages -- ornamental trellises without any plants were placed on facades.

 New Climbing Plants